 Note: regardless of whether the lender approves you or not, those credit checks won’t affect your credit score after a year.

-So, even though your credit score may take a temporary hit, it may be worth applying for a loan as long as you can make payments on time.
+So, even though your credit score may take a temporary hit, it may be worth applying for a personal or car loan as long as you can make payments on time.

 Apply at an Alternative Online Lender

 If you’re unable to get loan approval with a bank or a credit union, another option is to apply with an alternative online lender.
 Many online lenders are willing to work with people who are still trying to build their credit.

 Alternative online lenders may charge you a higher interest rate for a loan if you don’t have top-notch credit.
 But, so will banks and credit unions if you’re lucky enough to actually get a loan.

 But even if you take out a short-term loan at a higher interest rate, you’ll still save a ton of money down the road when you need to apply for a larger loan – like a mortgage – if you’re able to build up your credit now.